susumu2357/cv/rendercv_output/Susumu_Okazawa_CV.typ

 #one-col-entry(
-  content: [- A board member of Japanese School Association in Stockholm], )
+  content: [- 2024-05 - present: A board member of Japanese School Association in Stockholm], )